ChrysalisTeam/pychronia/README.txt

 Prerequisites
 =================

-- Ensure you have this folder in your PYTHONPATH
+- Ensure you have this folder in your PYTHONPATH (eg. via your ~/.bashrc, or a virtualenv's activate script...)
-- Ensure you have installed proper dependencies (eg. use bootstrapper script, if under ubuntu/debian OS)
+- Ensure you have installed proper dependencies, for example:

+On a debian/ubuntu, run:
+$ sudo apt-get install python python-dev python-pip libjpeg8-dev libmysqlclient-dev"

+And then, with or without sudo (depending on whether you use a system python or a virtualenv):
+$ pip install -r  pip_requirements.txt

 Launching tests